 It’s also what you’re looking at right now. 👀

 Here it is: copy.

-(AKA the fancy marketing term for any words written to attract people to your business.)
+(AKA the fancy marketing term for any words written to attract or convert people to your business.)

 I can sense the collective sigh — words are boring, right? — but hear me out.